-Displays the temperature of the Power Amplifier, the voltages of the Power amplifier power supply and of the auxiliary power supply and the reverse power:
+Displays the temperature of the Power Amplifier, the voltages of the Power amplifier, power supply and of the auxiliary power supply as well as the reverse power and frequency of the receiver:

-- PA T: 30°C Power amplifier temperature. - PA V: 30.6V Voltage of power amplifier power supply. - AUX: 15.2V Voltage of auxiliary power supply for the control system and exciter of the transmitter. - REV: 0.0W Reverse power.
+- PA T: 30°C Power amplifier temperature.

+- PA V: 30.6V Voltage of power amplifier power supply.

+- AUX: 15.2V Voltage of auxiliary power supply for the control system and exciter of the transmitter.

+- REV: 0.0W Reverse power.

+- Rx: 98.0MHz Frequency of the FM receiver.